nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    Expected: No session is deleted.
 Error details shown in the status message.

 #### Deleting a single session from a recurring session
-1. Prerequisites: There must be a recurring session in the session list for the student named `Alex Yeoh`.
+1. Prerequisites: There must be at least 1 student named `Alex Yeoh` currently displayed on the Student view list.
 1. Test case: Firstly, add the recurring session with this command: `add_rec_session n/Alex Yeoh d/2021-04-10 e/2021-04-15 b/1 t/10:00 k/60 s/Math f/100`.
    Next, delete the single session with this command: `delete_rec_session n/John Doe i/x d/2021-04-12`(where x is the index of the recurring session).<br>
    Expected: Two recurring sessions will be displayed on the Session list view for `Alex Yeoh` with the first session that starts on `2021-04-10` that ends on `2021-04-11`